togfoxy/TacticalGridIron/README.md

 Tips
 ====

 The red circle shows where your Quarterback will run to.
-Use the NUMPAD keys to move to a new location.
+Use the NUMPAD or WADX keys to move to a new location.

-When you click the field, a blue circle will show where you clicked.
+When you click the field with the mouse, a blue circle will show where you clicked.
+The Quarterback will instantly throw the ball.

 Keep your Quarterback away from the opposing team.